Shopping for teens can be difficult, but it doesn’t have to be.

 This is the time to go big or go home.

 Look for sales, look for coupons or go in with someone else.
-But get a good one.
+But get a good one like this.
 Done right, this gift can last a lifetime.

 A good sleeping bag is an awesome thing to have.
 And the Wiggles one won’t last, neither will Toy Story.
 Cheap bags are too small and not at all warm.